Health Information

 Can international students submit medical records from another country?

-Yes, however a translation is requested if the records are not in English.
+Yes, however a certified translation is requested if the records are not in English.
 Please be advised that not all countries have the same requirements, so you may need to provide additional information.
+A New York licensed pediatrician can review these records and officially complete and sign the Annual Physical Exam Form once you’re in New York.

 My child’s immunization records are incomplete.

 Immunization schedules are very specific as noted by the NYS Department of Health.
 If your child’s immunization records are incomplete, have your pediatrician submit a signed note stating when the remaining immunizations are scheduled.
-If there is a medical reason why immunizations are not complete, we need a letter from your physician explaining the situation.
-Religious expeditions are not accepted.
+If there is a medical reason why immunizations are not complete, we need a letter from your physician certifying that a specific immunization is medically contraindicated for the child, based on established medical guidelines.
+The exemption must be documented on an approved form and reissued annually.
 Medical exemption forms are available upon request.
+Religious exceptions are not accepted.

 Please explain vision, hearing & dental screenings.